ReziTools/.github/profile/README.md

 We are a group of engineers, developers and students building tools for engineering.

-Our main project is ReziEngine, a mechanical load simulator with a graphical interface.
+Our main project is ReziSim, a web based mechanical load simulator.

 Out currently unreleased and planned projects include:
-- ReziSim
+- ReziEngine
-The successor to ReziEngine, rebuilt for 3D.
+The predecessor of ReziSim, built as a native application with optional web support.
 - ReziDraw
 A direct modeling 2D CAD program.
 - ReziEpura